Maple View Medical Practice

 GP Mean Earnings

-NHS England requires that net earnings of doctors engaged in the practice are publicised, and the required disclosure is shown below.
+NHS England requires that net earnings of doctors engaged in the practice are publicised, and the required disclosure is shown above.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, or to make any comparison with any other practice.